Skip to Main Content

 The Committee is made up of:

-• Seven Senate faculty members appointed by the Committee on Committees and confirmed by the Legislative Assembly for terms of up to 3 years
+• Seven Senate faculty members appointed by the Committee on Committees and confirmed by the Legislative Assembly for terms of up to three years

 The Academic Freedom Committee generally meets quarterly and schedules additional meetings as business dictates.